frame-consulting/.github/profile/README.md

 Communication is established via HTTP requests and JSON data exchange.
 The DiffFusionServer can conveniently be used via [Docker](https://hub.docker.com/r/sschlenkrich/diff-fusion-server).

+## JSON Risk App

+An open source multi-tenant risk system based on JSON risk featuring

+ - support for all JSON risk instruments and features
+ - data backend with storage of market data, portfolios, scenarios, timeseries and more
+ - support for ad-hoc calculations in the browser on client hardware
+ - support for batch calculations on the server hardware
+ - straightforward multi-tenant and cluster setup
+ - simple identity and access management supporting passwordless login
+ - flexible extension framework

 ## QuantLib Quantitative Finance Library

 We maintain forks of the open source [QuantLib](https://www.quantlib.org/) library and its interfaces to Python, Excel and other high-level languages.